 Table 1: EL90 floppy controller pinout

-This means that the 34-pin cable must be connected the other way around on the controller side!
+This means that the 34-pin cable is in fact connected the wrong way around on the controller side!
+Because of this, the cable must also be connected wrong on the floppy side for it to work correctly.